igorw/weblog/_posts/2013-03-31-stateless-services.md

 side-effects.
 Absence of mutation makes it a lot easier to understand the effects that a particular method call has on the system.

+> Side note: While the examples of services in this post are mostly
+> components, application and infrastructure services (as opposed to domain
+> services), the concepts apply equally.

 ## Service Container

 A *service container*, more commonly referred to as *Dependency Injection